Michel-M-code/Metadata-Decryptor/README.md

 # Metadata-Decryptor

+> [!NOTE]
+> I am aware of the current issue with method dumping.
+Work is being done to resolve this issue in the near future.

 This Python script decrypts and reorders the `global-metadata.dat` file for games that reorder metadata headers, like *Standoff 2*.
 The script provides both automatic and manual modes for validating reordered values by comparing an encrypted metadata file with a reference file.

 ## Features